modcomlearning/Guide/README.md

 **Constants** - Kotlin constants are used to define a variable that has a constant value.
 The const keyword is used to declare properties that are immutable in nature, i.e. read-only properties. i.e radius of the earth, PI, any constants in the application.

+Note: Developers can have different structures setup, this guide defines most common use case.

 All above components will have their own package/folder.
 Below is a Basic android App structure.